 Apart from the charming Sala degli Specchi, this palace, which is now also the town hall, has a terrace from which you’ll get the best view of the city and the Cathedral.
 If you go in Noto during the first weeks of May, you might be lucky enough to see the Infiorata.
-For a few days a year in May, artists deck various streets in the city with colorful flower carpets that are stunning works of art.
+For a few days a year in May, artists deck various streets in the city with colourful flower carpets that are stunning works of art.
 Since the dates change every year, if you want to know more about when it takes place, visit the official website.

 Not far from Noto, there’s the picturesque fishing village of Marzamemi.
 There’s not much to see in this small fraction, but we definitely recommend you to visit it: it’s an enchanting place, where the time seems to have stopped.
-Imagine warm and white colored houses on the seaside and calm beaches where you can sunbathe or swim in the incredibly clear water.
+Imagine warm and white coloured houses on the seaside and calm beaches where you can sunbathe or swim in the incredibly clear water.
 So sit back, relax and enjoy the beauty of this hidden gem.

 Where to stay in Marzamemi

 Luxury option - Hotel Villa Giulia

 Stop 6 - Modica, Marina di Modica